-The BA (Hons) Top-Up in Popular Music and Music Production is a direct progression route for students successfully completing the Foundation Degree in Popular Music or similar Level 5 programme at the college or elsewhere, such as a HND in Music or Music Production.
+The one-year, full-time BA (Hons) Top-up in Popular Music (Performance and Production pathways) is a direct progression route for students successfully completing the Foundation Degree in Popular Music or similar Level 5 programme at the college or elsewhere, such as a HND in Music or Music Production.
 The programme will equip you to be a multi skilled music practitioner, and studying at CoLC will hone your creativity with an innovative and supportive BA Hons to fulfil your dreams and aspirations of working in the music industry.
 Technology modules will be taught using Industry standard equipment, and all modules will be delivered by lecturers who have long standing careers in the industry to the present day.
 Their experience stretches over decades, including live sound, ensemble performance, professional bands, recording studios, record labels, DJing, audio post production and entrepreneurial Industry skills.

 Skills and Knowledge Developed:Much of the Top-Up year will be project based, and you will select options for your personal pathway into the industry.
 The core modules will be a combination of academia and practical skills focused on professionalism and employability.
 The generic modules will investigate the current music industry and the place of music in contemporary culture and professional development.
 They will be completed in conjunction with specialist pathway modules for students to apply their individual skills to projects, to give an invaluable experience at Level 6.